Bell Pottinger’s Dreadful Non-Apology

 When we terminated our work with Oakbay, we said we were doing so because of increasingly strong social media attacks on our staff and our business from South Africa, and that we regarded the criticisms of what our team had done as unfair.”

 In this passage, Bell Pottinger says they still don’t hold Oakbay Capital responsible for anything.
-And they’re not putting any blame on themselves.
+And they’re not blaming themselves.
 Instead, they’re blaming the angry social media mob, accusing them of unfairly attacking their employees.

 Then: